Skip to content

 Working with our survey data

-We carry out surveys of people across the UK every year on a range of topic such as money, pensions and debt.
-Learn how we work with survey data and how to access this data for your own work.
+We carry out surveys of people across the UK every year on a range of topics such as money, pensions and debt.
+Learn how you can use this data for your own work.

 • Things to think about before applying for access to the data